AbdelRayan/AutomaticSleepScoring/Tuguldur/README.md

 - **Phasic/Tonic Detection**: Identify REM sleep substages (phasic and tonic).
 - **Statistical Analysis**: Scripts used for analysing sleep composition and phasic/tonic states.

-# Instructions
+## Guide for the phasic/tonic analysis pipeline
-## Setting up the datasets
+### Setting up the datasets
 Using `DatasetLoader` will require few modifications to the original datasets.
-1. **For working with CBD dataset**: Replace `overview.csv` with the [modified version](https://github.com/AbdelRayan/AutomaticSleepScoring/blob/main/Tuguldur/data/overview.csv)
+1. **For working with CBD dataset**: Replace `overview.csv` with the [modified version](https://github.com/AbdelRayan/AutomaticSleepScoring/blob/main/Tuguldur/data/overview.csv) in the CBD folder.
 2. **For working with OS basic dataset** Use [this](https://github.com/AbdelRayan/AutomaticSleepScoring/blob/main/Tuguldur/data/nameOSbasic.ipynb) script for renaming the folders into proper form.

 ### Loading Datasets

-The `DatasetLoader` class is tailored for datasets from our lab.
-It requires a path to a configuration file, which defines the structure of the datasets.
-The configuration file includes paths to different recordings and the naming patterns for various signals (e.g., LFP of HPC and PFC, hypnogram files, etc.).
+Initializing `DatasetLoader` requires a path to a configuration file.
+The configuration file includes paths to datasets and the naming patterns for: posttrial folder, LFP of HPC and PFC, hypnogram files, etc.).

-#### Example Configuration File
+#### Configuration File

 ```yaml
 CBD: